Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Methodology

 \subsubsection{Trunk Diameter}

 3D dense models of a tree from both sides $\mathcal{F}$ and $\mathcal{B}$ are obtained using volumetric fusion of depth maps from all nearby frames (see Fig.~\ref{fig:volumetricTrunkGround}).
 We first estimate the ground plane as discussed in Sec.~\ref{subsubsec:plane}.
 The 3D points of the trunk for each detection frame $c$ are extracted based on 3D meshes of the most-detected cylindrical trunk segment from two sides (see Sec.~\ref{subsubsec:trunk}).
-The trunk diameter is thus robustly estimated from both sides by minimizing the cost
+The trunk diameter is thus robustly estimated from both sides by minimizing the cost (with the robust Huber loss $\rho$ applied)

 where $\mathbf{X}_p$ is a 3D trunk point either from $\mathcal{F}$ or $\mathcal{B}$, and $E_r$ is the 2D cost function that measures the distance between the depth pixel $^c\mathbf{x}_p$ of $\mathbf{X}_p$ visible from $c$-th frame and its corresponding surface point on the image.
 The second term of the cost helps constrain the size, position and orientation of the cylinder from multiple image frames of two sides.
-The trunk diameter is eventually $2r_d$ which serves as an input in Sec.~\ref{subsubsec:SBA}.
+The trunk diameter is eventually $2r_d$, which serves as an input in Sec.~\ref{subsubsec:SBA}.